Crazy Love (Allman Brothers song)

 "Crazy Love" is a song by the American rock band the Allman Brothers Band.
 It was the lead single from their sixth studio album, Enlightened Rogues (1979), released on Capricorn Records.

-The song was their second-biggest hit on the Billboard Hot 100, peaking at number 29 in 1979.
+The song was their second-biggest hit (after "Ramblin' Man") on the Billboard Hot 100, peaking at number 29 in 1979.

 Background

-"Crazy Love" is "an uptempo rocker built around vigorous slide-guitar solos."
+"Crazy Love" is "an uptempo rocker built around vigorous slide-guitar solos".
 It features background vocals from singer Bonnie Bramlett.

 Reception

-Cash Box said it has "winding guitar lines, muscular beat and rough and ready lead and backing vocals."
+Cash Box said it has "winding guitar lines, muscular beat and rough and ready lead and backing vocals".